h1v3r/Athena/README.md

 `python python_SendData_simultan.py`

 To accept the default settings of the script click enter.

+### Pause the Program
+You can bring all containers down by executing

+`sudo docker-compose down`

+inside the git folder.
+Use

+`sudoc docker-compose up -d`

+to bring them up again.

 ### Remove Athena
 First you want to stop the API.
 Simply click into the shell where you have started the API and press "Ctrl-C".